Some like it hot — spicy food, that is — but Davis Sanchez’s wife, Veronica, does not.

 Like many guys, flavour and nutrition are both important to Davis, who retired from pro football in 2012 and has since become a CFL.ca and TSN game analyst, as well as the Montreal Alouettes’ radio commentator.
 “When I’m not eating greasy, fatty foods, my energy levels are up and I’m not tired,” he says.
 “I’m a real believer in enjoying life.
 It’s important to be conscious of your eating habits, but you also have to enjoy yourself.
 Thanks to Veronica, and my hot sauce, I can do both.”

-Speaking about enjoying life, you really should try out the amazing 7 Easy & Healthy Game Day Recipes guide – so tasty you certainly won’t be missing out on any flavour.
+Speaking about enjoying life, you really should try out the amazing 8 Delicious Recipes for a Healthier Game Day – so tasty you certainly won’t be missing out on any flavour.

 Davis is often amazed by how tasty and nutritious food can be.
 “Kale is one of the big things Veronica uses a lot.
 At first I wasn’t going for it, but now it’s become a prominent part of just about everything we eat.
 It’s amazing what you can do with it!”